The term "resurrection" confuses

 When God made

-man “in His likeness”, He had also warned man that he must not eat
+man “according to the likeness” per His plan, He had also warned man that he must not eat

 the fruit of a specific tree.
 God had said to him: “On the day

-that you eat from this (tree) you shall die, without fail.”
+that you shall eat from this (tree) you shall die, without fail.”
 (Genesis

 And yet, Adam lived on, for many more years after